 How to Send Fax from Gmail

-Here are the key differences between an email fax message and a traditional email:
+There key differences between an email fax message and a traditional email, as you'll see in the steps below:

 STEP 1: Click on the "Compose" button